electronstorm/arma3-mission-uphill-struggle/README.md

 # Uphill Struggle

-Assault on a costal town using RHIBs.
+Assault on a costal town with Navy SEALs mounted in RHIBs.
 Search in the town for a downed pilot.
 Infantry only mission.

 # Overview
 - Type: COOP